Harmen1969/SignalR-Postgresql-/README.md

-# SignalR-Postgresql-
+# SignalR-Postgresql
-SignalR real time notification using postgresql
+SignalR real time notification using PostgreSQL

-An implemention of real time notification using SignalR and the postgreSQL listen/notify feature.
+An implemention of real time notification using SignalR and the PostgreSQL listen/notify feature.

-When changes (insert/delete/update) are made in a postgresSQL database table, the changed content is pushed to the webpage.
+When changes (insert/delete/update) are made in a PostgresSQL database table, the changed content is pushed to the webpage.

+You need the Npgsql .NET data provider

+# Npgsql
+The Npgsql NET data provider for PostgreSQL is not included in this repo.
+You can download a copy from here: https://github.com/npgsql/npgsql.git